 Back to top

-The treatment for leiomyosarcoma depends on a number of things, including your general health and the size and position of the tumour within the body.
-The results of your tests will help your doctor decide on the best type of treatment for you.
-They can then discuss this with you.
+The treatment for leiomyosarcoma depends on a number of things, including your general health and the size and position of the tumour in the body.
+The results of your tests will help your doctor plan the best type of treatment for you.
+They will then discuss this with you.

 The usual treatment for a leiomyosarcoma is surgery, wherever possible, to remove the tumour.
 This may be followed by radiotherapy to reduce the chance of the cancer coming back.